ryanlintott/SSVEP_keyboard/README.md

 ## The Unity App

-The **SSVEP Keyboard** app is built in Unity (currently version 2017.1.0f3) and can run on following platforms:
+The **SSVEP Keyboard** app is built in Unity (currently version 2017.3.0p4) and can run on following platforms:

 - iOS
 - Android (untested but should work)
-- Mac (up to v0.10 only)
+- Mac
-- PC (up to v0.10 only)
+- PC (untested but should work)
+- Linux (untested but should work)
-(The Mac and PC versions are unlikely to work at the moment due to a bug in the signal pitch multiplication.
-This bug or a workaround will hopefully be developed in the future but for now these platforms will not be updated. iOS and Android versions work fine as the a lower sample rates can be used to acheive a similar result.)
+(The Mac, PC and Linux versions have a much lower signal resolution due to hardware limitations. iOS and Android versions work better as lower sample rates can be used to acheive a higher signal resolution.)

+**[Download link](https://drive.google.com/drive/folders/0B4W4Pn0tIMBXbGUtdmJCMW02dk0?usp=sharing)** for Android, PC, Mac and Linux versions

-For the iOS version please contact me directly (hello[at]abetterwaytodo.com[dot]com) and I can add you to the beta testers via TestFlight
+For the iOS version please contact me directly (hello[at]abetterwaytodo.com[dot]com) and I can add you to the beta testers via TestFlight)
-You can download all other builds [here](https://drive.google.com/drive/folders/0B4W4Pn0tIMBXbGUtdmJCMW02dk0?usp=sharing))

 ### SSVEP Keyboard app